 When things go from bad to worse and Piper is shot, Phoebe and Leo take Piper to the hospital where Piper dies even as Phoebe and Leo are shot by the snipers.

-Meanwhile, Prue summons Belthazor – who appears as Cole for the last time - and tells him to have Tempus turn back time so she can save her sister who is also her best friend, not knowing that by doing this, she'll also save Piper's boyfriend and their youngest sister.
+Meanwhile, Prue summons Belthazor – who appears as Cole for the last time - and tells him to have Tempus turn back time so she can save her sister who is also her best friend, not knowing that by doing this, she'll also save Piper's boyfriend and their baby sister.
 Cole agrees to do this only if he can have what he wants.

 A deal is struck - time is reset by Tempus after Prue stays in the Underworld and joins the dark side, including drinking the Seer's [Debbi Morgan] potion which truly turns her evil.
 Belthazor no longer has to appear like Cole – thanks to that potion, it's now Belthazor whom Prue loves.

 Again the hand-fasting takes place, but Phoebe, whose powers has helped her remember what happened before, insists that this time only the family of the Charmed Ones attend so they won't be exposed as witches.
 Phoebe is upset that her big sister isn't there, but insists that the hand-fasting takes place.
 She has Piper make up her strongest potion, certain that that will vanquish Shax when he reappears.

 Again no sooner does Penny tell Andy to kiss his bride than Shax appears.
 Piper takes the potion vial out of her pocket, but before she can throw it, he attacks.
 By the time he leaves, everyone is hurt and Piper, Phoebe and Andy have all been thrown through the wall and appear dead.